Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### TRUNC()
-- It will convert float number to integer
+- This function will convert float number to integer

 Example
 ```